William H. Parker (police officer): Early years

 Parker was born in Lead, South Dakota, and raised in Deadwood.
 His grandfather William H. Parker (1847–1908), was an American Civil War Union Army veteran who later served in Congress.
 The Parker family migrated to Los Angeles, California, in 1922, for better opportunities, when the city was advertised as the "white spot of America" during that period.
-Despite this advertisement, the Parker family were in a clear minority in the distinctly White Anglo-Saxon Protestant Los Angeles, due to their Catholicism.
 Parker originally wanted to be an attorney, and studied at several colleges before enrolling in 1926 at the University of the West's Los Angeles College of Law, an institution which operated in the 1920s and 30s.
 He joined the LAPD on August 8, 1927, and continued his legal studies.
 Parker graduated with an LL.B. degree in 1930 and passed the bar exam, but opted to continue with the police department instead of practicing law.

 During Parker's early years in the department, he was an active advocate for the police and firefighters' union, working to create job security and better wages for members of the police and fire departments.
 He served as an LAPD officer for 15 years before taking leave to fight in World War II.
 He attained the rank of US Army captain as a planner and organizer of prisoner detention and policing in Sardinia, Normandy, Munich, and Frankfurt.
 Parker received the Purple Heart for wounds he received when a column he was in was strafed five days after the Normandy invasion.
 Shortly after the war, the French government awarded him the Croix de Guerre with silver star for his service in the war maintaining order after the liberation of Paris.

 After the war, Parker returned to the police department and rose through the ranks to captain, then inspector, and then one of the department's deputy chiefs.